-Admission to candidacy requires evidence of reading ability in an approved foreign language; this requirement may be satisfied by completion of a language requirement equivalent to that for the bachelor's degree at the University of Hawai'i at Mānoa by appropriate certification by a UHM language department, by attaining a score of at least the 80th percentile on the Educational Testing Service foreign language exam, or by completion of an acceptable foreign language requirement in completing a graduate degree at another accredited institution.
+Admission to candidacy requires evidence of reading ability in an approved foreign language; this requirement may be satisfied by completion of a language requirement equivalent to that for the bachelor's degree at the University of Hawaii at Mānoa by appropriate certification by a UHM language department, by attaining a score of at least the 80th percentile on the Educational Testing Service foreign language exam, or by completion of an acceptable foreign language requirement in completing a graduate degree at another accredited institution.
 An oral comprehensive examination must be passed within one year of admission to candidacy; this examination will emphasize the student's research area but may cover any facet of zoology.
+All PhD candidates are required to have some teaching experience.